finnursig/VideoScroller/README.md

 ## Options

 * `el` video element (required)
-* `invert` reverses playback directions / scroll direction,
+* `invert` reverses playback directions / scroll direction (default: false)
-* `scrollTimeout` how often new position is calculated when scrolling
+* `scrollTimeout` how often new position is calculated when scrolling in milliseconds (default: 300)
 * `easingFunction` custom easing function, using only one parameter [0-1] and returning [0-1]

 ## Video requirements